Red Clover: A Simple Spring Herb for the Home Apothecary

 The best time to gather red clover is late morning on a dry day, after the dew has lifted.
 Choose blossoms that are fully open and richly colored.
 Avoid flowers that are browning, shriveled, or past their prime.

 To harvest, pinch the flower head off just below the base.
 You may also gather a few tender upper leaves if you plan to use red clover in nutritious blends.
+For those new to foraging, red clover is as approachable as harvesting garden herbs.

 Red clover typically blooms from May through September and can often be harvested one to two weeks after full bloom.
 In many regions, it may be harvested up to three times per season, with spring and early summer being the peak harvest times.